MicrosoftLearning/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

 #### Task 1: Configure autoscaling of an Azure VM Scale Set

+1. From the Cloud Shell pane select PowerShell and type in the following to register the **Microsoft.Insights** resource provider.

+    ```powershell
+    Register-AzResourceProvider -ProviderNamespace Microsoft.Insights
+    ```

 1. In the Azure portal, navigate to the **az30301c-labRG** resource group blade, in the list of resources, select the **az30301c-vmss** virtual machine scale set entry, and on the **az30301c-vmss** blade, select **Scaling**.

 1. On the **az30301c-vmss \| Scaling** blade, select the **Custom autoscale** option.